blackferncreations/germankeycut/README.md

 The repository makes the underlying model more explicit where the constrained public interface intentionally does not.

-It exists to reduce ambiguity around:
+Its function is to reduce ambiguity around:

 * terminology
 * system structure
 * category boundaries
 * interface relationships
 * operating logic
+* entity relationships

 The repository is not: